Intrusion Detection System (IDS)

 - Anomaly-based Method:

-Anomaly-based IDS was introduced to detect the unknown malware attacks as new malware are developed rapidly.
+Anomaly-based IDS was introduced to detect unknown malware attacks as new malware are developed rapidly.
 In anomaly-based IDS there is use of machine learning to create a trustful activity model and anything coming is compared with that model and it is declared suspicious if it is not found in model.
-Machine learning based method has a better generalized property in comparison to signature-based IDS as these models can be trained according to the applications and hardware configurations.
+Machine learning-based method has a better-generalized property in comparison to signature-based IDS as these models can be trained according to the applications and hardware configurations.